 Every time we get together on Thursday mornings and I look around the room, I think of all the wisdom and life experience that is in the women that are part of Sisterhood.

-So I asked just two of our great women, at the last minute, to write a letter to women who were just a bit younger than themselves, about what they’ve learned about this journey of friendship so far.
+So I asked just two of our great women to write a letter to women who were just a bit younger than themselves, about what they’ve learned about this journey of friendship so far.

 Karalee Fielding, one of our much loved team and a mother of three young ones, wrote a letter to younger women – teenagers and girls in their 20s or maybe those who are new to Australia or to a church – about being patient on this road to real friendships.